coronalabs/corona-docs-plugins/iCloud/index.markdown

 ### Sharing Data

 For Documents in iCloud and CloudKit, you can share the data between multiple apps.
 This is facilitated by associating a dedicated [iCloud Container](#containers) with each app via the [Apple Developer](https://developer.apple.com/) portal as outlined in the steps above.
-From that point, Corona will automatically extract the container information during the build process for each platform in which `iCloud` is set to `true`:
+From that point, CORONA_CORE_PRODUCT will automatically extract the container information during the build process for each platform in which `iCloud` is set to `true`:

 ``````lua
 settings =